-This flora and fauna assessment includes a review of the biodiversity constraints of the study area and an assessment of the impacts of the project on threatened biodiversity.
+This Biodiversity Assessment includes a review of the ecological constraints of the subject area and an assessment of the impacts of the proposed works on threatened biodiversity.

-The report meets the assessment requirements for threatened biodiversity listed on the Biodiversity Conservation Act 2016 (BC Act) and matters of national environmental significance (MNES) listed under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
+The report meets the assessment requirements for threatened biodiversity listed under the Biodiversity Conservation Act 2016 (BC Act) and matters of national environmental significance (MNES) listed under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).